The Benefits of Pilates for Men

 If you’re new to Pilates or fitness in general, it can be worthwhile to begin with a private Pilates session to get individualized attention and a more customized Pilates-based fitness program.
 You can also explore Pilates on your own and learn the Pilates basics with a beginners Pilates workout.

-At MOVE Wellness, our memberships allow clients to individualize their experience by selecting from a movement menu of in-person or livestream options, with the expert support you need to meet your goals.
+At MOVE Wellness, our memberships allow clients to individualize their experience by selecting from a movement menu of in-person, livestream, or on demand options, with the expert support you need to meet your goals.